DavidRR-F/kubernetes-pi/README.md

 Two things to not about the hardware choices:

 One, I went with 1tb ssds, while that may be overkill in some cases some of these pis will also be used to house databases and blob storage outside of the kubernetes cluster so better safe than sorry.
+Plus we want the added benefit of the 300mb/sec read/write speeds the a ssd provides in most applications we will use on the pis as rather than the 30mb/sec from the micro sd.
+Note you can boot the ubuntu server but were will just boot it for the micro sd.

 Two, The PoE switch is rated for 78w of power so roughly 78w/4 = 19.5w per pi.
 This should be find to power pi in most cases since the standard pi power supply is 15w but with the added power draw from the ssd, poe hats and fans, this could cause issues under heavy loading in the long run.
 I would recommend if your conserned with underpowering to pis to try and find a 100w rated PoE switch to so you can consitantly get that sweet spot, 20w per pi with a 20% overhead.